Find a store

 How can I have my hearing tested?

-VAC, WCB, WSIB, ADP & ODSP accepted.
-Part of the WorkSafeBC Provider Network . * Based on national physician referrals over the tenure of the corporation's Canadian business operations compared to the disclosed referral count of leading competitors. **Hearing evaluations/tests are free for all customers over the age of 50.
-Some conditions and exclusions may apply.
-See clinic for details.
+VAC, WCB, WSIB, WorkSafeBC, ADP & ODSP accepted. †Based on national physician referrals over the tenure of the corporation’s Canadian business operations compared to the disclosed referral count of leading competitors. *Hearing evaluations/tests are free for customers over the age of 18.
+Fees may apply where specific testing for employment purposes, reports, a copy of your results or the completion of an application is required.
+See clinic for full details.

-Find your local clinic
+• Find a clinic